yandex-research/tabm/README.md

 # Adding new datasets

-New datasets must follow the layout and NumPy data types of the datasets in `data/`.
+*New datasets must follow the layout and NumPy data types of the datasets in `data/`.*
-A good example is the `data/adult` dataset, because it contains all types of features.

 Let's assume your dataset is called `my-dataset`.
 Then, create the `data/my-dataset` directory with the following content: